larryhastings/correlate/README.md

 However!
 Bad matches like these tend to have a very low score.
-And usually all those bad matches are clumped together at the bottom.
+And usually all those bad matches are clumped together at the very bottom of the scores.
 There'll probably be an inflection point where the scores drop off significantly and the matches go from good to bad.

 This is what `minimum_score` is for.  `minimum_score` tells **correlate**